MasterPrem001/Major_project/README.md

 now we first make app.py and import flask (for api calls),pickle(for loading ml model) and the feature from feature.py to extract the feature from user input then we will use flask api to render the homepage in index.html and also make an /predict which will use features and give to ml model which will predict and give output['label'] as 0 or 1 now we will print it is phishing url if output is 0 or its safe if output is 1

-# Step 6: Adding Chatbot Features using Ollama
+# Step 6: Adding Chatbot using Ollama
    I rendered the ollama to host locally using AI_API then using @app.route('/chatbot, methods=['GET','POST']) i define chatbot with methods GET POST intialize session variable for storing conversation history